lole-elol/tum_cv_challenge_SS23/+gui/Readme.txt

 --> RUN function with testsets (no need to give arguments, just run gui.Gui)

 Window will appear: 2 options:
-* press Import button to upload images --> select folder with .jpg format (takes a while, if database is large)
+* press Import button to upload images --> select folder with .jpg format files inside (takes a while, if database is large)

 * press button Reconstruct Room --> shows 3D room of test-data